Xakkusu/1_project_pilates/README.md

 <img src="docs/features/why-pilates-feature.html.png" alt="a brief text section of what pilates is" width="90%">

 - This section gives a brief description of what pilates is and highlights its benefits to the user.
+- The section is responsive to screen size and will adapt accordingly.

 #### Location Section
 <img src="docs/features/location-feature.html.png" alt="a section with text about contact information and a google maps image of the street from birds eye view" width="90%">

 - This section includes a block of different kinds of contact information and an iframe of an embedded Google Map shwoing the studio's location.
 - This will enable the user to have various contact points with the studio in case of questions as well as knowing the direct location of the studio in case they will attend classes.
+- The section is responsive to screen size and will adapt accordingly.

 ### Courses Page
 #### Schedule Table Section